 There are so many wonderful things about working in collaboration with Kew.
 The Gardens take my breath away every single time I come to work, as does the knowledge within my team, and the stories they excavate from the plant materials and artefacts in the Economic Botany Collection.

 Explore our projects, carried out globally in over 100 countries, to find out more about our research.

-Find out more about the 350+ scientists working at Kew and their research activities.
+Find out more about the research of our 350+ scientists.